BurnOutTrader/fund-forge/ff_strategies/README.md

         println!("{}... time utc {}", count, strategy.time_utc().await);

         let data = Candle::default();
-        // The data time property is a string which has to do with 0 copy serde.
+        let time_string: String = data.time; // The data time property is a string which has to do with rkyv ser/de.

         // to access data time we use a fn. let time_zone = Australia::Sydney;
         let candle_time_string: String = data.time.clone();